 It's funny as I type this I wonder if those thoughts were reversed.

-I write this not to toot my own horn, I write this to show that if my self esteem was lower I would have spent the rest of the relationship trying to prove that I was desirable, blaming myself for whatever his block was, squelching my own desires to make him feel comfortable, which in turn would squelch us both.
+I write this not to toot my own horn.
+I write this to show that if my self-esteem was lower I would have spent the rest of the relationship trying to prove that I was desirable, blaming myself for whatever his block was, and squelching my own desires to make him feel comfortable, which in turn would squelch us both.

 Sex is life.

 I did try to talk about it to no avail, cause that 's what right sized, regular, good girls do.

 I wanted a sexual relationship, and he wasn't willing to talk about it, so I was able to make the decision to end the relationship.

 "It's you, it's not me" is what I said when I ended it.